Azelis: Weekly Report on LTIP Implementation Program

 Azelis reports on progress of LTIP implementation program

-Further to the launch of the Long-term Incentive Plan (LTIP) announced on 16 March 2022, the Group reports the purchase of 12,300 ordinary shares of Azelis (Brussels: AZE) in the period from 29 April 2022 until 5 May 2022.
+Further to the launch of the Long-term Incentive Plan (LTIP) announced on 16 March 2022, the Group reports the purchase of 15,500 ordinary shares of Azelis in the period from 6 May 2022 until 12 May 2022.

 Date